 The regulation has changed in a very important manner over the last years, with improvements such as APS MCC, Area 100 KSA, PBN and UPRT.
 These additions can be completed in both modular and integrated programs, but some differences can be identified, in particular within the APS MCC and the Area 100 KSA:

-- APS MCC is included in some integrated programmes with:
+- APS MCC is included in the best integrated programmes with:

 - a less abrupt transition with glass cockpit in the preliminary flights to avoid difficulties, and